 All work will adhere to the principles of open-science, sharing all process, materials, data, code, and decision criteria.
 It is extremely important to me that you also believe in the importance of rigorous transparent and open science.

-- You will be a student working with me, and as such you will be my collaborator.
+- As a student working with me, you will be my collaborator.
 Please read what I expect of my collaborations, especially the last section about collaborations with students.

 - Indicate your familiarity with open-science, replications, and pre-registration procedures (0 – none; 10 – expert).